earthly/website/blog/_posts/2023-05-17-github-actions-and-docker.md

  - Build
  - Docker Container
 ---
+**We're [Earthly](https://earthly.dev/).
+We make building software simpler and therefore faster.
+This article is about GitHub Actions, if you'd like to see how Earthly can improve your GitHub Actions builds then [check us out](/earthly-github-actions).**

-[GitHub Actions](https://github.com/features/actions) is a flexible tool that enables developers to automate a variety of processes, including developing, testing, and deploying, right from their GitHub repositories.
-The automation of [Docker](https://www.docker.com/) containers is no exception since GitHub Actions also enables developers to automate the process of developing containerized applications.
+GitHub Actions is a flexible tool that enables developers to automate a variety of processes, including developing, testing, and deploying, right from their GitHub repositories.
+The automation of Docker containers is no exception since GitHub Actions also enables developers to automate the process of developing containerized applications.
 As a result, developers can save time and focus on improving the overall quality of their software.

 In this article, you'll learn how to use Github Actions to run, test, build, and deploy Docker containers using GitHub Actions.

-## What Is GitHub Actions?

-As previously stated, GitHub Actions is a platform for automating software workflows directly from a GitHub repository.
-With GitHub Actions, you can create workflows that are triggered by events, such as a push to the main branch or the creation of a new pull request in your GitHub repo.
-These workflows then run a series of actions, such as checking the code for syntax errors, building a Docker image, or deploying to a hosting platform.

-In this tutorial, you'll be making use of the [GitHub Actions starter workflow](https://docs.github.com/en/actions/using-workflows/using-starter-workflows) examples.
-These examples can be used as a starting point for your automation pipelines and provide a good foundation for understanding how GitHub Actions works.

 ## How to Run, Test, Build, and Deploy Docker Containers Using GitHub Actions